Ankitkumar9955/Facial-Payment-System-v1.0/README.md

-# Facial-Payment-System-v1.0
-Here’s a fully detailed and styled **README.md** for your **Face Pay** project — modeled on the stock market README format you shared:

----

-# 👤💸 Face Pay – Facial Recognition Based UPI Payment Prototype
+# Face Pay – Facial Recognition Based UPI Payment Prototype

 A seamless and secure **payment system prototype** using **facial recognition and UPI PIN simulation**.
 Face Pay enables quick identity verification at merchant counters, where the user’s face becomes their authentication method — followed by a secure PIN entry step.

 ---

 ## Project Overview

 **Face Pay** simulates a payment flow tailored for **merchant shops**, allowing the seller to enter the amount first.
 The system then uses **real-time facial recognition** to verify the customer’s identity and proceeds with a **PIN-based confirmation** to simulate a complete payment experience.